Organizational Leadership FAQ's

 Are there elective options in the curriculum to allow me some choice?

-Yes, 6 credits (2 courses) can be selected from one of four “concentration tracks”.
+Yes, 6 credits (2 courses) can be selected from one of three “concentration tracks”.
 See the web site for the concentration tracks being offered at the present time.

 Can I transfer in credits from other graduate programs I started?